Hybridclssic3421/NetFlix_clone/README.md

 ## Features

-* The Database API is used in this is IMDB Database
+* The Database API is used in this is TMDB Database

 ## Contributing